 Shading and shadowing are common issues that can severely impact solar panel performance but aren't defects.
 Even partial shading on a single cell can significantly reduce the energy output of the entire panel.

 Inspect the panels periodically during the day to spot shading and shadowing issues, especially when the sun is at a low angle.
 Look for objects, nearby structures, or vegetation casting shadows on the panels.
 Homeowners and business owners can monitor this as they’re around the panels more frequently; make sure they know to call their installer if they notice excessive shading or shadowing.
-Additionally, analyze the system's monitoring data for any unusual drops in energy production.
+Also, analyze the system's monitoring data for any unusual drops in energy production.

 Solar Panel Microcracks